gnugat/gnugat.github.io/_carew/posts/2014-07-23-learn-sf2-conclusion.md

 Practice.

-We now know the strict minimum about Symfony2, and the only way to learn more is to practice, encounter new use cases, find answer in the [documentation](http://symfony.com/doc/current/index.html) and ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/symfony2) (if they haven't been already asked).
+We now know the strict minimum about Symfony2, and the only way to learn more is to practice, encounter new use cases, find answers in the [documentation](http://symfony.com/doc/current/index.html) and ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/symfony2) (if they haven't been already asked).